 Level: Moderate to Difficult

 Nearly 40 miles of mix-use trails, the Copper Harbor Trails system features a diversity of hikes – from the rugged to the relaxed.
-Trail maps can be purchased at local businesses and the trailheads are located in downtown Copper Harbor at the Welcome Center, the Keweenaw Mountain Lodge and Trails End Campground.
+Trail maps can be purchased at local businesses and the trailheads are located in downtown Copper Harbor at the Welcome Center and Trails End Campground.
 The trails are interlaced through the Keweenaw’s backcountry, a region that truly allows one to escape into a land that “time forgot.”
 Epic vistas, towering pines, babbling brooks and fantastic fungus abound in these enchanted forests.
 While almost all of this trail system is open to hikers (and some trails are hikers only), there are a hand-full of mountain bike/downhill-only trails that are too dangerous to share and must be avoided.
 Please read the signage at trail-heads and intersections for guidance.
 Learn more at Copper Harbor Trails Club

 This sanctuary, protected by the Michigan Nature Association, is one of the most popular hiking and snowshoeing in the Keweenaw.
 Located 2.5 miles south of Copper Harbor, this trail system is a great way to spend an afternoon.
 The trails consist of 2 loops; the Memorial and the Cathedral.
 Some of the trees are so big that 2 people can’t touch hands around one!
 There are numerous unusual plants and flowers as well as countless mushrooms to find.
 Pack a lunch and enjoy the grandeur and quiet of one of Michigan’s last stands of old growth white pine.
 Trails are narrow and hilly in spots and there are many roots to navigate.